Ramya-brs/Array/README.md

 An array is a linear data structure that stores elements of the same type in contiguous memory locations, allowing for efficient random access through indexing.
 Its size is fixed upon creation.

-# JS Concepts that we used in this app are
+# JS concepts that we used in this theme
 constructors

 class